 Test YOLOv3-Tiny detection:

-If we would compare results with the original YOLOv3 model, I would say that it performs much worse.
-In my YouTube tutorial, I ran this tiny model on video, it receives around 34 FPS on Nvidia 1080TI, that's around 70% faster than big brother.
-But detection accuracy much worse, so before using it you should decide, you need speed (YOLOv3-Tiny) or accuracy (YOLOv3).
+If we compared results with the original YOLOv3 model, I would say that it performs much worse.
+In my YouTube tutorial, I ran this tiny model on video.
+It receives around 34 FPS on Nvidia 1080TI, that's around 70% faster than big brother.
+But detection accuracy is much worse, so before using it, you should decide that you need speed (YOLOv3-Tiny) or accuracy (YOLOv3).

 Train custom YOLOv3-Tiny model:

-When you have cloned the GitHub repository, you should see “mnist” folder, which contains mnist images.
-From there images we create mnist training data with the following command:python mnist/make_data.py
+When you have cloned the GitHub repository, you should see the "mnist" folder containing mnist images.
+From their images, we create mnist training data with the following command:

-This make_data.py script creates training and testing images in the right format.
-Also, this creates an annotation file.
+make_data.py script creates training and testing images in a suitable format.
+Also, this makes an annotation file.

-The yolov3/configs.py file is already configured for mnist training, but you need to change these settings to train the Tiny model.
+yolov3/configs.py file is already configured for mnist training, but you need to change these settings to train the Tiny model.

 Now, you can train and evaluate your YOLOv3-Tiny model:

-After my model finished training, in Tensorboard I saw the following results:
+After my model finished the training, in Tensorboard I saw the following results:

-This was quite nice results, but only because mnist is quite a simple dataset.
-As well, while training the YOLOv3 model, I used to train for 30 epochs, Tiny model required to train it for 100 epochs, this means that we need to train a tiny model for more epochs than the original one.
+These were quite lovely results, but only because mnist is quite a simple dataset.
+As well, while training the YOLOv3 model, I used to train for 30 epochs.
+A tiny model was required to train it for 100 epochs.
+This means that we need to train a tiny model for more epochs than the original one.

-From the results, we can see, that for mnist custom Tiny detection works quite accurately, but this may be only because it’s quite a simple dataset.
-If you would like to train and run a detector for custom YOLOv3-Tiny model on different datasets, check my previous tutorial where I show how to prepare it for training.
+From the results, we can see that for mnist custom, Tiny detection works quite accurately, but this may be only because it's quite a simple dataset.
+If you would like to train and run a detector for the custom YOLOv3-Tiny model on different datasets, check my previous tutorial to show how to prepare it for training.

-I haven't tested to train custom tiny model on different custom datasets than mnist, but if it worked on mnist I don’t see a reason why it shouldn’t work on a different dataset.
-In code, I made a workaround (ANCHORS AND STRIDES) to use the YOLOv3-Tiny model because it’s used much fewer times than the original one and I didn’t want to invest a lot of time to do huge changes in code, because this requires a lot of time.
-Maybe in the future, I will do changes that we won’t need a workaround.
-Now you can test this code on low-end devices, if you find any mistakes in code or you have a suggestion on how to improve it, don’t hesitate to make a pull request on GitHub!
+I haven't tested to train a tiny custom model on different custom datasets than mnist, but if it worked on mnist, I don't see why it shouldn't work on a different dataset.
+In code, I made a workaround (ANCHORS AND STRIDES) to use the YOLOv3-Tiny model because it's used much fewer times than the original one, and I didn't want to invest a lot of time to do massive code changes because this requires a lot of time.
+Maybe in the future, I will make changes that we won't need a workaround.
+Now you can test this code on low-end devices.
+If you find any mistakes in code or you have a suggestion on how to improve it, don't hesitate to make a pull request on GitHub!

-If you need more accuracy from the Tiny model, on google you can find a lot of articles with modified versions, what strategies people use to make if better.
-But this wasn’t the goal of this tutorial.
+If you need more accuracy from the Tiny model, on Google, you can find many articles with modified versions and what strategies people use to make it better.
+But this wasn't the goal of this tutorial.